masc-git/arduino-mill/README.md

 # arduino-mill
-This could be a replacement for the control PCB of a Tunturi(R) Platinum(R) Treadmill 11PTTR1000 1.8kW, maybe for other models too. the inverter PCB and the base PCB are still working, but the microcontroller fujitsu MB95F118NS seams dead. also the video-controller weltrend WT8881A doesn't drive the display. we did a reverse engineering of the connection between the top and base PCB to control the treadmill with a arduino.
+this could be a replacement for the control PCB of a Tunturi(R) Platinum(R) Treadmill 11PTTR1000 1.8kW, maybe for other models too. the inverter PCB and the base PCB are still working, but the microcontroller fujitsu MB95F118NS seams dead. also the video-controller weltrend WT8881A doesn't drive the display. we did a reverse engineering of the connection between the top and base PCB to control the treadmill with a arduino.

 control-pcb: YJ-3002-V1.2 20110114